aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 ### Phase 2: Set up IAM Identity Center and AWS Transform
 1. After enabling IAM Identity Center manually and waiting for it to propagate, run: ./deploy-phase2.sh
-2. Pass in the following paramters using the bash script:
+2. Pass in the following parameters using the bash script:
     STACK_NAME: name of cloudformation stack.
     TEMPLATE_PATH: path to phase2 yaml.
     ACCOUNT_NUMBER: AWS account number.